PauseAI/pauseai-website/src/posts/dangerous-capabilities.md

 ## How can we prevent dangerous capabilities?

+- **Test for dangerous capabilities**.
+Require that AI systems are tested for dangerous capabilities before they are deployed.
+External audits with standardized tests could be used to verify that the AI is safe to some extent.
+However, this is far from a perfect solution for two reasons.
+Firstly, **some capabilities are hidden** and are only discovered after a long time.
+Secondly, highly dangerous capabilities are also **dangerous when they are only available to AI labs**.
-- **Don't train the AI**.
+- **Don't train dangerous AIs**.
 The safest option is to not build these powerful AI systems in the first place.
-That's why we're calling for a Pause!
+That's why we're [calling for a Pause](/proposals)!
-- **Test for dangerous capabilities**.
-If we won't pause, we can still require that AI systems are tested for dangerous capabilities.
-External audits with standardized tests could be used to verify that the AI is safe.